 The first scientist who responded to our call for help was Monte S. Willis, M.D., Ph.D., M.B.A.
 He was encouraging regarding the progress that was being made to help patients with Bag3 associated myofibrillar myopathy.

 Dr Bryson-Richardson, PhD,Senior Lecturer, School of Biological Sciences, Monash University, Victoria 3800, Australia.

-Dr. Robert Bryson-Richardson's research focuses on neuromuscular disease and utilizes the advantages of the zebra-fish model system to understand the genetic causes, pathological mechanisms, and identify potential therapies for these diseases.
+Dr. Robert Bryson-Richardson's research focuses on neuromuscular disease.
+It utilizes the zebra-fish model system to identify the genetic causes, pathological mechanisms, and potential therapies for these diseases.
 His team investigates a wide range of disorders with myofibrillar and nemaline myopathies being particular areas of focus.
 He studied Human Genetics at the University of Nottingham UK, before moving to the Medical Research Council’s Human Genetics Unit in Edinburgh UK to complete his PhD and begin his work using the zebra-fish model system.
 He completed his PhD in 2003 and continued his research at the Victor Chang Cardiac Research Institute in Sydney Australia and the Australian Regenerative Medicine Institute at Monash University in Melbourne.
 He joined the School of Biological Sciences at Monash University as a lecturer and principal investigator in 2010.